celo-org/social-connect/.github/CONTRIBUTING.md

 <pre>
-├── <a href="./docs">docs</a>: Documentation on how SocialConnect works and how to use it ├── <a href="./kubernetes-deployments">kubernetes-deployments</a>: YAML config files and instructions for ODIS deployment ├── <a href="./odis">odis</a>: Decentralized Identifier Service for SocialConnect │   ├── <a href="./odis/combiner">combiner</a>: Orchestrates distributed BLS threshold signing with the set of ODIS signers - requests and combines partial signatures.
+├── <a href="./docs">docs</a>: Documentation on how SocialConnect works and how to use it ├── <a href="./kubernetes-deployments">kubernetes-deployments</a>: YAML config files and instructions for ODIS deployment ├── <a href="./apps">apps</a>: Contains deployed componentes of Oblivious Decentralized Identifier Service (ODIS) for SocialConnect
+│   ├── <a href="./apps/combiner">combiner</a>: Orchestrates distributed BLS threshold signing with the set of ODIS signers - requests and combines partial signatures.
-│   ├── <a href="./odis/monitor">monitor</a>: Monitoriing service that sends health checks to deployed ODIS instances.
+│   ├── <a href="./apps/monitor">monitor</a>: Monitoriing service that sends health checks to deployed ODIS instances.
 Also contains code for load testing.
-│   ├── <a href="./odis/signer">signer</a>: Generates unique partial signatures for blinded messages ├── <a href="./packages">packages</a>: TODO
-│   ├── <a href="./packages/common">common</a>: Contains common logic for ODIS
-│   ├── <a href="./packages/encrypted-backup">encrypted-backup</a>: PEAR account recovery SDK, powered by ODIS.
+│   ├── <a href="./apps/signer">signer</a>: Generates unique partial signatures for blinded messages ├── <a href="./packages">packages</a>: Contains all published SocialConnect components │   ├── <a href="./packages/common">common</a>: Contains common logic for ODIS │   ├── <a href="./packages/encrypted-backup">encrypted-backup</a>: PEAR account recovery SDK, powered by ODIS.
 │   ├── <a href="./packages/identity">identity</a>: SDK for using SocialConnect
 │   ├── <a href="./packages/odis-identifiers">odis-identifiers</a>: Contains identifier prefixes and hashing functions for ODIS
-│   ├── <a href="./packages/phone-number-privacy">phone-number-privacy</a>: TODO
-│   ├── <a href="./packages/sdk">sdk</a>: TODO
 ├── <a href="./scripts">scripts</a>: Misc. deployment and release scripts
 </pre>